lesmiskin/snowtux/README.md

 5. Extract the `Runtime Binaries` file into `C:\Windows`.
 6. Extract the `Development Libraries` file into `C:\SDK`.
 7. Extract the `GLEW` file into `C:\SDK`.

+You are now ready to run the engine from your development environment.

+# Running the engine
-8. Open the `easy-3d-engine.sln` file from your `easy-3d-engine` repository folder.
+1. Open the `easy-3d-engine.sln` file from the `easy-3d-engine` repository folder on your computer.
-9. Once the solution has loaded in Visual Studio, start the program by clicking on the `Debug` menu, then `Start Without Debugging`.
+2. Once the solution has loaded in Visual Studio, start the program by clicking on the `Debug` menu, then `Start Without Debugging` (you can also use the keyboard shortcut `CTRL`+`F5`).
-10. Use the arrow keys to move the camera around, or press `ESC` to quit.
+3. Use the arrow keys to move the camera around, or press `ESC` to quit.

 # Technical notes
 * For simplicity we standardise on 32-bit for the build, and third-party libraries.